 - A218.
-The determination of significant risks allows for the auditor to focus more attention on those risks that are on the upper end of the spectrum of inherent risk, through the performance of certain required responses, including: - Controls that address significant risks are required to be identified in accordance with paragraph 26(a)(i), with a requirement to evaluate whether the control has been designed effectively and implemented in accordance with paragraph 26(d). - ISA (Ireland) 330 (Revised August 2018) requires controls that address significant risks to be tested in the current period (when the auditor intends to rely on the operating effectiveness of such controls) and substantive procedures to be planned and performed that are specifically responsive to the identified significant risk.
+The determination of significant risks allows for the auditor to focus more attention on those risks that are on the upper end of the spectrum of inherent risk, through the performance of certain required responses, including: - Controls that address significant risks are required to be identified in accordance with paragraph 26(a)(i), with a requirement to evaluate whether the control has been designed effectively and implemented in accordance with paragraph 26(d). - ISA (Ireland) 330 (Revised August 2018) requires controls that address significant risks to be tested in the current period (when the auditor intends to rely on the operating effectiveness of such controls) and substantive procedures to be planned and performed that are specifically responsive to the identified significant risk.52

-&lt;sup>52 ISA (Ireland) 330 (Revised August 2018), paragraphs 15 and 21
+ISA (Ireland) 330 (Revised August 2018), paragraphs 15 and 21

-- ISA (Ireland) 330 (Revised August 2018) requires the auditor to obtain more persuasive audit evidence the higher the auditor's assessment of risk. - ISA (Ireland) 260 (Updated December 2018) requires communicating with those charged with governance about the significant risks identified by the auditor. - ISA (Ireland) 701 (Updated December 2018)requires the auditor to take into account significant risks when determining those matters that required significant auditor attention, which are matters that may be key audit matters. - Timely review of audit documentation by the engagement partner at the appropriate stages during the audit allows significant matters, including significant risks, to be resolved on a timely basis to the engagement partner's satisfaction on or before the date of the auditor's report. - ISA (Ireland) 600) requires more involvement by the group engagement partner if the significant risk relates to a component in a group audit and for the group engagement team to direct the work required at the component by the component auditor.
+- ISA (Ireland) 330 (Revised August 2018) requires the auditor to obtain more persuasive audit evidence the higher the auditor's assessment of risk.53 - ISA (Ireland) 260 (Updated December 2018) requires communicating with those charged with governance about the significant risks identified by the auditor.54 - ISA (Ireland) 701 (Updated December 2018) requires the auditor to take into account significant risks when determining those matters that required significant auditor attention, which are matters that may be key audit matters.55 - Timely review of audit documentation by the engagement partner at the appropriate stages during the audit allows significant matters, including significant risks, to be resolved on a timely basis to the engagement partner's satisfaction on or before the date of the auditor's report.56 - ISA (Ireland) 600) (Revised February 2023) requires the group auditor to evaluate the appropriateness of the design and performance of further audit procedures for areas of higher assessed risks of material misstatement of the group financial statements, or significant risks, on which a component auditor is determining the further audit procedures to be performed.57